eleanorfrajka/AMOCatlas/docs/source/format_AC1.rst

      - Semicolon-separated list of attribution statements
    * - history
      - Auto-generated history log with timestamp and tool version
-   * - amocarray_version
+   * - amocatlas_version
-     - Version of amocarray used for conversion
+     - Version of amocatlas used for conversion
    * - generated_doi
      - DOI assigned to the converted AC1 dataset (optional)